Jeremy Sheehy: Ordained ministry

 Sheehy was ordained in the Church of England as a deacon in 1981 and as a priest in 1982.
 From 1981 to 1983, he served his curacy at St Barnabas' Church, Erdington in the Diocese of Birmingham.
 From 1983 to 1984, he served a further curacy at St Gregory the Great's Church, Small Heath.
-In 1984, he left the Diocese of Birmingham to return to the University of Oxford where he had been appointed Dean of Divinity, Chaplain, and Fellow of New College, Oxford.
+In 1984, he left the Diocese of Birmingham to return to the University of Oxford where he had been appointed dean of divinity, chaplain and fellow of New College, Oxford.
 While at New College, he worked to increase chapel attendance and also taught law and theology.
-In 1990, he returned to parish ministry having been appointed Vicar of the Church of St Margaret with St Columba, Leytonstone in the Diocese of Chelmsford.
-He was additionally appointed priest-in-charge of nearby St Andrew's Church, Leytonstone in 1993.
+In 1990, he returned to parish ministry having been appointed vicar of the Church of St Margaret with St Columba, Leytonstone, in the Diocese of Chelmsford.
+He was additionally appointed priest-in-charge of nearby St Andrew's Church, Leytonstone, in 1993.

-In 1996, Sheehy once more returned to Oxford having been appointed Principal of St Stephen's House, Oxford in succession to Edwin Barnes.
+In 1996, Sheehy once more returned to Oxford having been appointed principal of St Stephen's House, Oxford, in succession to Edwin Barnes.
 St Stephen's House is an Anglo-Catholic theological college and a permanent private hall of the University of Oxford.
-He also served as Chair of the Oxford Partnership for Theological Education and Training (OPTET) between 1999 and 2001: the OPTET consists of the numerous theological colleges and halls in and surrounding Oxford.
+He also served as chair of the Oxford Partnership for Theological Education and Training (OPTET) between 1999 and 2001: the OPTET consists of the numerous theological colleges and halls in and surrounding Oxford.

-In 2006, after ten years heading a theologian college, Sheehy was appointed Team Rector of St Peter's Church, Swinton and Pendlebury in the Diocese of Manchester.
+In 2006, after ten years heading the college, Sheehy was appointed team rector of St Peter's Church, Swinton and Pendlebury, in the Diocese of Manchester.
 The benefice receives alternative episcopal oversight from the Bishop of Beverley.
 Since 2008, he has also been an examining chaplain to the Bishop of Manchester and teaches doctrine at the All Saints Centre for Mission and Ministry, a part-time training course covering the North-West, Isle of Man and East Midlands.
 From 2011 to 2013, he was additionally the Area Dean of Eccles.

 Views

 Sheehy belongs to the traditionalist Catholic tradition of the Church of England.
 As such, he rejects the ordination of women and supports the traditional definition of marriage (of one man and one woman).
-He is Regional Vicar for the North of England and Scotland Region of the Society of the Holy Cross (SSC).
+He is regional vicar for the North of England and Scotland Region of the Society of the Holy Cross (SSC).